Ewa Thompson: Career

+Research

+Thompson's early works compared Russian Formalism with Anglo-American New Criticism (Russian Formalism and Anglo-American New Criticism, 1971).

+She later explored themes of religious irrationalism and cultural archetypes in Understanding Russia: The Holy Fool in Russian Culture (1987; revised 2001).

+In April 2022, Thompson delivered a lecture titled “Non-Germanic Central Europe – Can Christian Europe Survive Without It?” at the St. John Paul II Institute of Culture at the Angelicum in Rome.

+In 2023, Thompson contributed the Introduction to Paweł Włodkowic, Writings (1416–1432): The Struggle for the Self-Determination of Central Europe, published by the St. John Paul II Institute of Culture ((Rome: AngelicuM University Press).

+Her most influential work, Imperial Knowledge: Russian Literature and Colonialism (2000), applied postcolonial discourse analysis to Russian imperial culture.
+In this book she argued that Russian literature often functioned as a tool of empire, legitimizing conquest and suppressing the historical memory of non-Russian nations.
+The recurring trope of the powerless “little man” in Russian literature discouraged notions of civic agency and political freedom.

 Post-colonialism

-Thompson's book Imperial Knowledge: Russian Literature and Colonialism was published in Polish in 2000.
+Thompson's book Imperial Knowledge: Russian Literature and Colonialism was published in 2000.
 In it, she strongly asserted the need for revising textual practices around Russian literature that had legitimized colonial practices more brutal than what she called "canonical" colonial practices legitimated in British and French literature.
 She linked the silence about Russian hegemony about Central European colonies and colonial practices with a Western fascination with Russia, and subsequently with the Soviet Union.
 Although the book did not initially receive much recognition, it has been rediscovered and reinvigorated following the publication of Slavist Clare Cavanagh's works.